pyfar/sofar/docs/examples.rst

 It is important to be aware of the dimensions and enter data as determined by the `shape` printed by ``sofa.info()``.
 SOFA sets the `dimensions` implicitly.
-This means the dimensions are derived from the data itself, as indicated by the output of :code:`sofa.dimensions` above (set by...).
+This means the dimensions are derived from the data itself, as indicated by the output of :code:`sofa.list_dimensions` above (set by...).
 In some cases, variables can have different shapes.
 An example for this is the `ReceiverPosition` which can be of shape RCI or RCM.

 Adding data to SOFA objects